 Substitutions

 Auth types only inject HTTP headers.
-Some upstream APIs want a credential value in the URL path or query string instead — Twilio’s/Accounts/{AccountSID}/Messages.json, legacy services that take ?api_key=.
-For those, declare a substitutions block alongside the auth.
+Some APIs want a credential value elsewhere — in the URL path, query string, request body, or even inside a WebSocket message.
+For those, declare asubstitutions block alongside the auth.

 - Resolves the basic auth credentials and injects